sakilk130/50-days-of-javascript/README.md

 ## Day 3 - Random Number Generator

 This is a simple random number generator.
 It generates a random number between 1 and 10 and displays it on the screen.

+## Day 4 - Modal Popup

+This is a simple modal popup app.
+It is a simple app that shows a modal popup when you click on the button.